stfnjstn/developerplayground/_posts/2014-03-28-howto-implement-endless-scrolling-with-parallax-effects.md

 ---
 ### Welcome to Part 5 of my blog series about game development: Endless Scrolling

 Today I'll create a component which implements the endless scrolling and adds some parallax effects.
 I'll use SpriteKit for that.
-A nice tutorial about SpriteKit can be found here and [here](http://www.raywenderlich.com/42699/spritekit-tutorial-for-beginners) and [here](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Introduction/Introduction.html).
+A nice tutorial about SpriteKit can be found [here](http://www.raywenderlich.com/42699/spritekit-tutorial-for-beginners) and [here](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Introduction/Introduction.html).

-### If you haven't completed[ part 3 or 4](https://developerplayground.net/?p=27), you can [download the project from GitHub: v0.3](https://github.com/stfnjstn/MyFirstGame/releases/tag/v0.3)
+If you haven't completed part [3](/howto-add-splash-screen-application-icons) or [4](/howto-implement-endless-scrolling), you can [download the project from GitHub: v0.3](https://github.com/stfnjstn/MyFirstGame/releases/tag/v0.3)

 First of all we need some background images to show the infinite parallax scrolling.
 I've created four layers: